BaseMax/instagram-post-extracter/README.md

 console.log(json);
 ```

-## Setp 6
+## Step 6

-To download as a JSON file, you can run the following JS code:
+To download the collected images as a JSON file, run the following JavaScript code:

 ```javascript
 function downloadJSON(data, filename = 'images.json') {